dortania/GPU-Buyers-Guide/README.md

 **What GPUs are supported with macOS 10.15 Catalina?**

-Well you've come to right place, I'll give a quick run down on the situation and go into more detail on exact GPUs we recommend.
-For those intrested, you can find my old Mojave GPU Buyer's Guide [here](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/)
+Well you've come to the right place, I'll give a quick rundown on the situation and go into more detail on exact GPUs we recommend.
+For those interested, you can find my old Mojave GPU Buyer's Guide [here](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/)

 # A quick refresher with Nvidia and WebDrivers

 Well currently as of the time of writing, we've gone a full OS cycle without official drivers from Nvidia for their Maxwell, Pascal or Turing GPUs.
 What this means is that users of these GPUs have no support for either Mojave or Catalina so are stuck with macOS 10.13 High Sierra.
 Who's to blame?
-Well it's 2 giant, egotistical companines who both refuse to work together so the blame can go both ways.
+Well it's 2 giant, egotistical companies who both refuse to work together so the blame can go both ways.
 Do keep in mind that the WebDrivers have a VRAM leakage issue that they've yet to address, so a theory to why Apple refuses Nvidia drivers in macOS may be due to how Nvidia refuses to hand over the driver stack.
-Think it's a coincidence that both AMD and intle have open-sourced drivers?
-Well either way it doesn't change the fact there's no support.
+Think it's a coincidence that both AMD and intel have open-sourced drivers?
+Welll, either way, it doesn't change the fact there's no support.

 Users with Kepler based GPUs are in the clear though, they utilize Apple's native drivers